 How To Remove and Clear Ragwort Safely

-The plant is usually a biennial (living only two years and flowering in its second year) its seeds lie dormant underground, to bring the plant under control this requires removal of the plant annually for at least two years.
-Still, damage to the base of the plant can make the plant behave like a perennial (living indefinitely), as new rosettes are formed.
+The plant is usually a biennial (living only two years and flowering in its second year); its seeds lie dormant underground.
+Bringing the plant under control requires the removal of the plant annually for at least two years.
+Still, damage to the base of the plant can make the plant behave like a perennial (living indefinitely) as new rosettes are formed.

-When removing Ragwort by hand, always wear gloves and use a Ragwort fork, if available making sure you remove the root as leaving the root in the soil will give rise to new plants.
-Once you have removed all of the Ragwort, it should be placed in a controlled space to be burnt.
+When removing ragwort by hand, always wear gloves and use a ragwort fork if available.
+Remove the root as leaving the root in the soil will give rise to new plants.
+Once you have removed all of the ragwort, place the ragwort in a controlled space to be burned.

-There is also the option to use a herbicide to clear the ragwort, you may need to rest your ground not allowing any livestock on for the number of weeks, stated on the product instructions.
+There is also the option to use a herbicide to clear the ragwort.
+You may need to rest your ground, not allowing any livestock on for the number of weeks stated on the product's instructions.